 EDIT HISTORY | Successful entrepreneurs & creators revisit, review, and roast the content that got them to where they are

-If you’ve been creating content online for a while now, then chances are, there is content you’ve posted a year ago where you look back at and cringe 😳 Now you’re thinking “Should I just archive or delete this?”
-You might think this is just you, but every entrepreneur and creator feels this way - even the biggest and most successful ones.
-On EDIT HISTORY, we speak with entrepreneurs and creators to take a look at their past content to dissect the content they no longer resonate with - And why 👀 We will revisit past ideas and discuss how we would reinterpret, revise, or critique this content so you can get actionable insights into what to do (or what NOT to do).
-Every episode is a case study where you get to learn how to think critically about your own content strategy.
-In addition to the content critiques, we’ll explore how entrepreneurs and creators experience, process, and work through the inevitable insecurities that creating content online exposes all of us to — from comparisons and competition to FOMO and self-doubt — and create content that both works for their business, and is truly, authentically them.
-Creating online isn’t easy.
-But by examining the edit history of successful entrepreneurs and creators, we can learn how to navigate the challenges, develop our unique voice, and ultimately create content, a business, and a life that we’re proud of ✨✨✨ EDIT HISTORY was previously known as The Side Hustle Club (2023 Golden Crane Award winner) and The Thought Leader Club 2024 (Asia Podcast Awards finalist).
+If you’ve been creating content online for a while, chances are you’ve got posts from a year ago that make you cringe. 😳 You might be wondering, "Should I just archive or delete this?"
+You're not alone—every entrepreneur and creator has felt this way, even the most successful ones.
+On EDIT HISTORY, we dive deep into the journeys of entrepreneurs and creators by revisiting their past content.
+Together, we explore the pieces they no longer resonate with and unpack the reasons why 👀 Each episode is a case study, where we reexamine old content, share how it could be reinterpreted or revised, and provide actionable insights into what worked, what didn’t, and why it matters.
+You’ll walk away with practical advice to shape your own content strategy.
+But it’s not just about content critiques—we’ll also explore how entrepreneurs and creators navigate the insecurities that come with sharing content online.
+From comparisons and competition to FOMO and self-doubt, we talk about how to push through those challenges, stay true to yourself, and create content that works for your business and reflects your voice.
+Creating online isn’t easy, but by examining the edit history of successful creators, we’ll learn how to embrace the process, sharpen our craft, and build a content strategy—and life—that we’re proud of ✨✨✨ EDIT HISTORY was previously known as The Side Hustle Club (2023 Golden Crane Award winner) and The Thought Leader Club (2024 Asia Podcast Awards finalist).

 Show episodes

-201. When you want to build authority as a content creator (Edit out imposter syndrome)
+201. How to build authority in your niche (Edit out imposter syndrome) (Lastasha James)

 The truth is, authority isn’t given; it’s built.
 It happens when you keep showing up, refining your message, and sharing what you know, even when self-doubt creeps in.
 Authority isn’t about knowing everything—it’s about taking up space, speaking up, and leading the conversation instead of waiting for permission.
 But mo